 Why These Definitions Matter

-Arizona's probate code includes an entire chapter dedicated to estates of people who died while living in another state.
-Before diving into those rules, the law establishes three key terms that shape how out-of-state estate matters are handled in Arizona courts.
+The probate code includes an entire chapter for estates of people who died while living in another state.
+Before diving into those rules, the law defines three key terms.
+These terms shape how out-of-state estate matters are handled in local courts.
+Under Arizona law, these definitions apply whenever a decedent's estate involves property located in this state.

 "Local administration" means administration by a personal representative appointed in this state pursuant to appointment proceedings described in chapter 3.

-A.R.S. § 14-4101(1)Local administration refers to a full probate proceeding opened in Arizona, even when the deceased person lived elsewhere.
-This typically happens when the out-of-state decedent owned Arizona real estate or had significant assets here that require court supervision.
+A.R.S. § 14-4101(1)Local administration refers to a full probate process opened here, even when the deceased person lived elsewhere.
+This typically happens when the out-of-state decedent owned real estate or had significant personal property here that requires court supervision.

 Local Representatives and Resident Creditors

-A local personal representative is someone appointed through Arizona's courts to manage the estate's Arizona assets.
+A local personal representative is someone appointed through our courts to manage the estate's local assets.
 This is distinct from a foreign personal representative, who was appointed in the state where the deceased person lived.
-The two roles can overlap if the foreign representative also qualifies to act in Arizona under Section 14-4205.

 "Resident creditor" means a person domiciled in, or doing business in this state, who is, or could be, a claimant against an estate of a nonresident decedent.

 A.R.S. § 14-4101(3)The resident creditor definition is broad.
-It covers anyone living in Arizona or doing business here who has a potential claim against the out-of-state estate.
-This protects Arizona-based creditors by giving them standing to seek local administration if the foreign personal representative does not adequately address their claims.
+It covers any Arizona resident or business doing business here who has a potential claim against the out-of-state estate.
+This protects local creditors by giving them standing to seek local administration.